vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/16_puruShArtha-kAShThAdhikAraH.md

 I have become his servant by his qualities".

 (That this relationship of being a śeṣa is due both to our essential nature and to (our admiration for) their wisdom and character)
-is also indicated (respectively in the two phrases
+is also indicated (respectively) in the two phrases

 1) "bhaktas of the lord" and
-2) to "men like me" (in the speech of Nārada  quoted above).
+2) to "men like me"

+(in the speech of Nārada  quoted above).
 </details>

 <details><summary>Español</summary>

-Our being śeṣas to Bhāgavatas arises from their being devotees to the Lord
-and pertains to our essential nature.
-It arises also from their qualities and knowledge,
-which cause a desire in us to serve them,

-> (As Lakṣmaṇa says) "I am his younger brother (by birth);
-I have become his servant by his qualities".

-(That this relationship of being a śeṣa is due both to our essential nature and to (our admiration for) their wisdom and character)
-is also indicated (respectively in the two phrases

-1) "bhaktas of the lord" and
-2) to "men like me" (in the speech of Nārada  quoted above).
+Nuestro ser Śeṣas a Bhāgavatas surge de sus devotos al Señor
+y pertenece a nuestra naturaleza esencial.
+Surge también de sus cualidades y conocimientos,
+que causan un deseo en nosotros de servirles,

+> (Como dice Lakṣmaṇa) "Soy su hermano menor (por nacimiento);
+Me he convertido en su sirviente por sus cualidades ".

+(Que esta relación de ser un śeṣa se debe tanto a nuestra naturaleza esencial como a (nuestra admiración) por su sabiduría y carácter)
+también está indicado (respectivamente) en las dos frases

+1) "Bhaktas del Señor" y
+2) a "hombres como yo"

+(en el discurso de Nārada citado anteriormente).
 </details>